Commando-Brando/SecondBrain/Second_Brain/Designing Data Intensive Applications/Chapter 4 Encoding & Evolution.md

 messages to another topic (so you can chain them together, as we shall see in Chapter 11), or to a reply queue that is consumed by the sender of the original message (allowing a request/response dataflow, similar to RPC).

+### Distributed Actor Frameworks

+pg138-139

+Actor Model - a programming model for concurrency in a single process.
+Rather than dealing directly with threads (and the associated problems of race conditions, locking, and deadlock), logic is encapsulated in actors.
+Each actor typically represents one client or entity, it may have some local state (which is not shared with any other actor), and it communicates with other actors by sending and receiving asynchronous messages.
+Message delivery is not guaranteed: in certain error scenarios, messages will be lost.
+Since each actor processes only one message at a time, it doesn’t need to worry about threads, and each actor can be scheduled independently by the framework.

+distributed actor frameworks - programming model is used to scale an application across multiple nodes.
+The same message-passing mechanism is used, no matter whether the sender and recipient are on the same node or different nodes.
+If they are on different nodes, the message is transparently encoded into a byte sequence, sent over the network, and decoded on the other side